Dr. Ryan Stewart, DO

 • Constipation from anesthesia and pain medications

-• Pain decreases noticeably
+• Pain decreases day by day

-• Energy gradually returns
+• Energy comes back gradually

-• Light daily activities become comfortable
+• Light daily tasks become comfortable

-• Driving typically resumes at 1-2 weeks
+• Driving usually resumes at 1-2 weeks (once you are off narcotics and can wear a seatbelt)

 • Return to work (desk jobs sooner, physical jobs later)

-• Most lifting restrictions are eased
+• Most lifting limits are relaxed

-After 3 Months
+After 3 months

 • Heavy lifting and high-impact exercise can resume

-• Sexual activity is typically comfortable
+• Sexual activity is usually comfortable

 ← Learn more about Pelvic Organ Prolapse